 In order to protect your SSH server using a two-factor authentication, you may use the Google Authenticator PAM module.

-Every time you connect you’ll need to enter the code from your smartphone.
+Note that, every time you connect, you will need to enter the code from your smartphone.

-Note: In case you activate the google-authenticator for a regular user but not for root you won’t be able to login with the root user directly anymore.
-You’ll have to login as the new user first, then go back to the super user with the su command to get root.
+Note: If you activate the google-authenticator for a regular user, but not for root, you will not be able to login with the root user directly anymore.
+You will have to login as the new user first, then go back to the super user with the ‘su’ command to get root.

-Before we do anything on the VPS, install the Google authenticator application, it should be available for Android, iOS and BlackBerry.
-Install the App with the market or go into your mobile browser and enter m.google.com/authenticator.
-Then, connect to your VPS and change to the root user.
+Before you do anything on the VPS, install the Google authenticator application, it should be available for Android, iOS, and BlackBerry.
+Install the App with the market or go into your mobile browser and enter ‘m.google.com/authenticator’.
+After this, connect to your VPS and change to the root user.

 Step One – Install Dependencies